search

 • Trail running shoes

-• Drinking bottles, softflasks or a hydration bladder with enough liquid for the respective tour (if necessary also salt tablets/magnesium)
+• Water bottles, soft flasks, or a hydration bladder with enough fluid for the respective route (possibly also salt tablets/magnesium)

-• Snacks for the energy boost in between: Energy bars, gels, chocolate, trail mix,
+• Snacks for a boost of energy in between: energy bars, gels, chocolate, trail mix

-• Running backpack: ideally a trail running vest / a trail running backpack or a belly belt for small tours.
+• Running backpack: ideally a trail running vest / a trail running backpack or a waist belt for small routes.

-• Drypack: to keep your valuables or change of clothes dry (optionally a small garbage bag).
+• Dry pack: to keep your valuables or change of clothes dry (optionally a small trash bag)

 • Emergency blanket

 • Small first aid kit.
-An Israeli bandage is highly recommended: this is a one-handed wound and pressure bandage.
+In my opinion, an Israeli bandage is highly recommended: it is a one-handed wound and pressure bandage.
 Details can be found here.

-• Emergency whistle (often integrated in trail backpacks)
+• Emergency whistle (often integrated into the trail backpack)

 • Maps (online and/or offline)